cewing/training.python_web/source/presentations/session09.rst

 .. class:: incremental

-We grab a connection to the ZODB and pass that into a call to ``appmaker``, the result is returned (and becomes our app root).
+``get_connection`` returns a connection to the ZODB.

+.. class:: incremental

+The ``root`` of this connection is then passed to ``appmaker``

+.. class:: incremental

+This is another factory method that returns the app root.

 .. class:: incremental